• Skip to secondary menu

 What is the Halo Effect?

-The halo effect is a cognitive bias relating to our tendency to transfer a positive impression of one characteristic of a person or object to their other features.
+The halo effect is the tendency to transfer a positive impression of one aspect of a person, product, or brand to their other features.
+This cognitive bias causes us to make favorable assessments without solid reasons.
 A classic example is that when you perceive someone as attractive, you are likely to assume they have other positive attributes, such as intelligence, kindness, and trustworthiness.

 The Halo Effect extends beyond just attractiveness and can also affect other traits.
 For instance, friendly or kind individuals may also be perceived as more intelligent and likable.
 Essentially, the Halo Effect causes impressions of one quality to influence judgments of other attributes, leading to biased perceptions.